spacetelescope/hst_notebooks/notebooks/WFC3/calwf3_v1.0_cte/README.md

-**In order to run this Jupyter Notebook you must have created a virtual conda environment that includes `calwf3` v3.5.2.** Version 3.5.2 of `calwf3` is available in HSTCAL release 2.5.0.
+**In order to run this Jupyter Notebook you must have created a virtual conda environment that includes `calwf3` v3.5.2.** Version 3.5.2 of `calwf3` is available in `hstcal` release 2.5.0.
 To create an environment with `calwf3` v3.5.2 try this from the terminal:

 ```
 $ conda config --add channels http://ssb.stsci.edu/astroconda

-$ conda create -n v1_PCTE hstcal==2.5.0 python=3.7 ginga stsci-hst notebook
+$ conda create -n v1_PCTE hstcal==2.5.0 --file requirements.txt
 ```

 In general, users wanting to use the v1.0 pixel-based CTE correction